makerdao/vdb-mcd-transformers/transformers/events/DOCUMENTATION.md

         - See the `ToEntity` method in [`events/flop_kick/converter.go`](flop_kick/converter.go).
   1. Convert the entity into a database model.
 See the `ToModel` method in `pkg/transformers/flop_kick/converter`.

-- **Converting Price Feed custom events**

-  - Price Feed contracts use the [LogNote event](https://github.com/dapphub/ds-note)
-  - The LogNote event takes in the value of the price feed as it's sole argument, and does not index it.
-This means that this value can be taken directly from the log's data, and then properly converted using the `price_feeds.Convert` method (located in the model.go file).
-  - Since this conversion from raw log to model includes less fields than some others, we've chosen to convert it directly to the database model, skipping the `ToEntity` step.

 - **Converting LogNote events** (such as tend)
   - Since LogNote events are a generic structure, they depend on the method signature of the method that is calling them.
 For example, the `tend` method is called on the [flip.sol contract](https://github.com/makerdao/dss/blob/master/src/flip.sol#L123), and it's method signature looks like this: `tend(uint,uint,uint)`.
     - The first four bytes of the Keccak-256 hashed method signature will be located in `topic[0]` on the log.